pmuston/refinedsimplicity/content/posts/gatsby-tutorial-rollercoast-experience.md

 ---
 Wow! the Gatsby Tutorial was quite a rollercoaster ride!

 Background: Coming from being very comfortable with VueJS and APIs.
-BUT, having just create a few sites in double quick time using Hugo I am really impressed with this JAMstack idea.
-Thinking I could double down by learning Gatsby.
+BUT, having just created a few sites in double quick time using Hugo I am really impressed with this JAMstack idea.
+I'm thinking I could double down by learning Gatsby.

 Diving in... https://www.gatsbyjs.org/tutorial/
 I was quite liking it before section 4 ...ok so this JSX thing works quite nicely